rara-treks/rara-user/public/assets/policies/human-resource-policy.md

 - These grievance procedures will be periodically reviewed and updated as necessary to ensure their effectiveness and compliance with applicable laws and regulations.

-- In addition, CHN will adhere to the government of Nepal's Sexual Harassment at Workplace Prevention Act, at the workplace to protect the right of every individual to work in a safe environment.
+- In addition, Rara Treks will adhere to the government of Nepal's Sexual Harassment at Workplace Prevention Act, at the workplace to protect the right of every individual to work in a safe environment.
 The Sexual Harassment at Workplace Prevention Act, 2015 (2071) ("Sexual Harassment Prevention Act" or "Act") came into effect on February 20, 2015 (Falgun 08, 2071).

 ## 11. Salary and Allowances

-11.1 Employees shall be entitled to monthly salary, which comprises basic salary and other allowances as per the CHN's rules.
+11.1 Employees shall be entitled to monthly salary, which comprises basic salary and other allowances as per Rara Treks' rules.
 Salary and allowances will be as per the terms and conditions mentioned in the employment contract.

 11.2 As far as possible, the monthly salary will be paid within the first week of the following month.

-CHN would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.
+Rara Treks would not be responsible for any failure to perform its obligations under this policy, if it is prevented or delayed in performing those obligations by an event of force majeure.

 ## 12. Deductions